-TYPE OF DEVELOPMENT CRITERIA WHICH EXCLUDES THE DEVELOPMENT FROM REQUIRING NOTIFICATION Dwelling House (including alterations and additions) No other Dwelling House located on the same allotment Finished floor levels no greater than 1m above or below the natural ground level Complies with Council's building line setbacks prescribed in this plan For single storey dwellings - No walls less than one (1) metre from any boundary For two storey dwellings - be setback at least 10.0m from side boundaries.
-Total floor area of less than 430m2 No more than 2 garage doors visible from the street Not located on a lot containing a Heritage Item or within a Heritage Conservation Area, including a Landscape Conservation Area.
-Carports (residential) Relates to a residential use of the land; Complies with Council's building line setbacks in this plan Setback from side boundaries is no less than 1.0m No taller than 4m above ground level (existing) Not located on a lot containing a Heritage Item or within a Heritage Conservation Area, including a Landscape Conservation Area.
-Awnings and Pergolas (residential) Relates to a residential use of the land Complies with Council's building line setbacks in this plan Setbacks from side boundaries are no less than 1m No taller than 4m above existing ground level Not located on a lot containing a Heritage Item or within a Heritage Conservation Area, including a Landscape Conservation Area
+TYPE OF DEVELOPMENT CRITERIA WHICH EXCLUDES THE DEVELOPMENT FROM REQUIRING NOTIFICATION Dwelling House (including alterations and additions) No other Dwelling House located on the same allotment Finished floor levels no greater than 1m above or below the natural ground level For single storey dwellings - No walls less than one (1) metre from any boundary For two storey dwellings - be setback at least 10.0m from side boundaries.
+Located on a lot which does not contain a heritage item and/or is not located within a Heritage Conservation Area, including a Landscape Conservation Area.
+Carports (residential) Relates to a residential use of the land; Setback from side boundaries is no less than 1.0m Located on a lot which does not contain a heritage item and/or is not located within a Heritage Conservation Area, including a Landscape Conservation Area.
+Awnings and Pergolas (residential) Relates to a residential use of the land Setback from side boundaries are no less than 900m Located on a lot which does not contain a heritage item and/or is not located within a Heritage Conservation Area, including a Landscape Conservation Area.
+Gazebos (residential) Relates to a residential use of the land Setback from side boundaries no less than 1m Located on a lot which does not contain a heritage item and/or is not located within a Heritage Conservation Area, including a Landscape Conservation Area.